Celebrating one another’s accomplishments can be one of the best ways of supporting people we care about

 Herzlichen Glückwunsch zum Geburtstag!

-This is the most common way of saying “happy birthday” in German. “ Herzlichen Glückwunsch zum Geburtstag! ” is the go-to expression for birthday wishes.
+This is the most common way of wishing someone a happy birthday in German.
+Herzlichen Glückwunsch zum Geburtstag! is the go-to expression for birthday wishes.

 Alles Gute zum Geburtstag!